Mastering TipKit: Basics

 }

-popoverTip also provides a version that supports actions.
+popoverTip also supports versions with actions.

 Swift